-Edmonton winters can be beautiful, but they can also be dangerous.
-Snow piles up on the road; blizzards impair drivers’ vision, and ice makes it easier for cars and motorcycles to skid and pedestrians to slip.
+Alberta winters can be beautiful, but they can also be dangerous.
+Snow piles up on the road; blizzards impair drivers’ vision, and ice makes it easier for cars to slip.

 Fortunately, car accident fatalities usually decrease during the winter.
 More people stay inside instead of risking bad weather, and most people drive slowly in bad weather.
 However, accidents tend to increase on the first day or two after a snowstorm as drivers adjust to the new weather conditions.